Thomas Neill Cream: London, Ontario

-Cream returned to North America in 1878, and established a medical practice in London.
-He was charged under Ontario's Medical Act with practicing without a license, and later pled guilty.
-However, this did not deter patients from his office.
+Cream returned to North America in 1878 and established a medical practice in London, Ontario.
+He was charged under Ontario's Medical Act with practising without a license and later pleaded guilty.
+However, this did not deter patients from visiting his office.

 In 1879, Catharine Hutchinson Gardner was found dead in a privy behind Cream's office at 204 Dundas Street.
-She was pregnant, and had been murdered with a handkerchief soaked in chloroform.
+She was pregnant and had been murdered with a handkerchief soaked in chloroform.
 Cream had refused to help her with an abortion, instead urging her to accuse a local businessman of being the father.
-Cream claimed she had threatened to poison herself when he had not agreed to perform the abortion, and that she had written him a letter in which she named the businessman as the father.
+Cream claimed Gardner had threatened to poison herself when he had not agreed to perform the abortion, and that she had written him a letter in which she named the businessman as the father.
 However, Gardner's family and roommate denied that she had written it, as the signature and handwriting on the letter did not match her own, and it was dismissed as forgery.
-Despite rumours and overwhelming evidence against Cream, authorities took no further action, and the case was never solved.
+Despite rumours and overwhelming evidence against Cream, authorities took no further action and the case was never solved.

 Chicago

-Cream established a medical practice not far from the red-light district in Chicago, offering illegal abortions to prostitutes.
-He was investigated in August 1880, after the death of Mary Anne Faulkner, a woman on whom he had allegedly operated, but escaped prosecution due to lack of evidence.
+Cream established a medical practice not far from the red-light district in Chicago, offering illegal abortions to sex workers.
+He was investigated in August 1880, after the death of Mary Anne Faulkner, a woman on whom he had allegedly operated; he escaped prosecution due to lack of evidence.
 In December 1880, another patient, Miss Stack, died after treatment by Cream, and he subsequently attempted to blackmail the pharmacist who had filled the prescription.

-In April 1881, a woman named Alice Montgomery died of strychnine poisoning following an abortion, in a rooming house barely a block from Cream's office.
+In April 1881, a woman named Alice Montgomery died of strychnine poisoning following an abortion in a rooming house barely a block from Cream's office.
 The case was ruled a murder but never solved.
 The location, time period, and method make Cream a likely suspect.

 On 14 July 1881, Daniel Stott died of strychnine poisoning at his home in Boone County, Illinois, after Cream supplied him with an alleged remedy for epilepsy.
 The death was attributed to natural causes, but Cream wrote to the coroner blaming the pharmacist for the death after he again attempted blackmail.
-This time, Cream was arrested, along with Mrs Julia A. (Abbey) Stott, who had allegedly become Cream's mistress and procured poison from Cream to do away with her husband.
+This time, Cream was arrested, along with Julia A. (Abbey) Stott, who had allegedly become Cream's mistress and procured poison from Cream to kill her husband.
 She turned state's evidence to avoid jail, laying the blame on Cream, which left him to face a murder conviction on his own.
 He was sentenced to life imprisonment in Joliet Prison.
 Daniel Stott's friends erected a tombstone at his grave, which reads: "Daniel Stott Died June 12, 1881 Aged 61 Years, poisoned by his wife and Dr Cream."

 Cream was released in July 1891.
 Governor Joseph W. Fifer had commuted his sentence after Cream's brother pleaded for leniency and allegedly bribed the authorities.